Gibberlings3/SpellRevisions/README.md

-# SpellRevisions
+# Spell Revisions
-Fork of SPell Revisions to stage fix patches.
+Fork of Spell Revisions to stage fix patches.